Sausan/Tidy-Data/Documents/BigDataCourse/Projects/Project 3-1/UCI HAR Dataset/Submitted files/README.md

  7.	 assign a header to the data in each data frame
  8.	 generate the complete test_data
  9. Merge the two data sets
- 10. Extracts only the measurements on the mean and standard deviation for each measurement
-        a.
-First remove the duplicates
+ 10. Extracts only the measurements on the mean and standard deviation for each measurement.
+First we remove the duplicates
   11. Select the columns that have mean and standard Deviation only
-  12. Uses descriptive activity names to name the activities in the data set
-        b.
-Read the activity names from the activity file
+  12. Uses descriptive activity names to name the activities in the data set, we Read the activity names from the activity file
-   13.	 create names to the descriptive activity variables
+   13.	 create names to the descriptive activity variables.
-        c.
-The dataset with descriptive activity names
      14.	 creates a second, independent tidy data set with the average of each variable for each activity and each subject.
      15. Write the tidy data into a text file